 NO, if the thermal therapy it's provided inside the agreement with the NHS.

 YES, if the thermal therapy isn't covered by the NHS.

 It's advisable to bring along previous medical reports, such as diagnostic screening and/or specialist examinations, better if not older than 90 days.
 To have access to the mud therapy it's also recommended to take an ECG examination to submit to the thermal doctor.

-YES, with the only exception of the inhalations.
+YES.
 Regarding the mud therapy, we suggest booking well in advance to have the chance of choosing the favoured days and time of the day.